dataminer-site/dataminer-site.github.io/docs/archive/0.6/extensions/postgres.md

 ## Usage

-To make a Postgres database accessible to DuckDB, use the `POSTGRES_ATTACH` command:
+To make a Postgres database accessible to dataminer, use the `POSTGRES_ATTACH` command:

 ```sql
 -- load all data from "public" schema of the postgres instance running on localhost into the schema "main"